aimat-lab/gcnn_keras/README.md

 A [documentation](https://kgcnn.readthedocs.io/en/latest/index.html) is generated in [docs](docs).
 This repo is still under construction.
 Any comments, suggestions or help are very welcome!

+<a name="requirements"></a>
+# Requirements

+For kgcnn, usually the latest version of tensorflow is required, but is listed as extra requirements in the `setup.py` for simplicity.
+Additional python packages are placed in the `setup.py` requirements and are installed automatically.
+* tensorflow>=2.4.1

 <a name="installation"></a>
 # Installation